TN 40 (10-24)

 If each member of an eligible couple has a different sponsor, each sponsor's income is deemed to the appropriate member.
 The couple's income includes the sum of their deemed income amounts.

-If only one member of a couple is SSI-eligible, or only one member chooses to file an SSI claim, then the eligible member is subject to spouse-to-spouse deeming from the ineligible spouse and sponsor-to-alien deeming from the eligible member's sponsor.
+If only one member of a couple is SSI-eligible, or only one member chooses to file an SSI claim, then the eligible member is subject to spouse-to-spouse deeming from the ineligible spouse and sponsor-to-noncitizen deeming from the eligible member's sponsor.

 E. Procedure